ONSdigital/dp-compose/v2/stacks/migration/README.md

    make reset
 ```

 This will clear the `dp-dataset-api` and `dis-migration-service` mongo collections of data to re-run a migration.
-It will not
+It will also
-currently modify zebedee's content store.
+remove the created collection in zebedee.